-American International University and Kuwait National Cinema Company organized a film festival, workshops, and lectures.
-This cooperation between the educational and private sectors resulted in the transfer of information and the exchange of experiences, and in strengthening the film industry in Kuwait and encouraging youth.
-In addition, the partnership was able to highlight job opportunities and challenges that face the film industry in Kuwait, it ignited the spark of ambition among young people to explore the field of cinema and excel in it.
-As part of this partnership, the two parties organized part of the festival at Cinescape Assima Mall, which contributed to attracting a wide audience by inviting a number of Kuwaiti celebrities to participate in this festival and talk about the labor market and introduce them to diverse and distinctive cinematic works.
+The American International University and Kuwait National Cinema Company organized a film festival, workshops, and lectures.
+This collaboration between the educational and private sectors resulted in the transfer of information, exchange of experiences, and enhancement of the film industry in Kuwait, as well as encouraging young people.
+Additionally, the partnership was able to highlight job opportunities and the challenges facing the film industry in Kuwait, sparking the ambition of the youth to explore the cinema field and excel in it

+As part of this partnership, both parties organized the launch of the festival at the Cinescape Al-Assima Mall, specifically in Cinesacpe Skyline, which helped attract a large audience by inviting several Kuwaiti celebrities to participate in the festival and discuss the job market while introducing them to diverse and unique cinematic works.
+Cinescape 360 Mall attracted the audience to workshops and educational seminars, which benefited more than 300 people.
+In the near future, there are several projects in collaboration with the university to develop cinema in Kuwait across various fields and methods.